1) Let your joy be in your journey - not in some distant goal.

 26) Apple has a culture of excellence that is, I think, so unique and so special.
 I'm not going to witness or permit the change of it.

-27) You can converge a toaster and a refrigerator, but those things are probably not going to be pleasing to the user.
+27) You can combine a toaster and a refrigerator, but those things are probably not going to be pleasing to the user.

 29) Music's always been at the heart of Apple.
 It's deep in our DNA.
 We've sold Macs to musicians since the beginning of Macs.